robbtraister/client-renderer/README.md

 ## Docs

 Any url that does not match a static file found in `docs/` will be served the `docs/index.html`.
-This file will load the corresponding jsonp layout config from `docs/layouts`.
+This file will load the corresponding jsonp layout config from `docs/data`.

+For the requests `/abc`, `/abc/`, or `/abc.html`, the layout found in `docs/data/abc.jsonp` will be used.

 ## Rendering